Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Introduction

 \section{Introduction}

 Recent advancements in computer vision have allowed farmers to deploy autonomous plant monitoring solutions to more efficiently inspect vast quantities of crops.
-Computer vision systems provide fast and reliable information for downstream tasks such as harvesting \cite{harvest_stereo, vis_det_harvest}, phenotyping \cite{phenotyping_rgbd, phenotyping_survey}, and yield prediction \cite{yield_0, yield_1, yield_3}, ultimately allowing farmers to make real-time crop management decisions.
+Computer vision-based systems provide fast and reliable information for downstream tasks such as harvesting \cite{harvest_stereo, vis_det_harvest}, phenotyping \cite{phenotyping_rgbd, phenotyping_survey}, and yield prediction \cite{yield_0, yield_1, yield_3}, ultimately allowing farmers to make real-time crop management decisions.
 Common computer vision applications in agriculture include mapping \cite{stein2016image, liu2019monocular}, counting \cite{counting_0, nellithimaru2019rols, counting_2}, modelling \cite{apple_model, model_1}, and disease classification \cite{disease}.

-We focus on the target application of measuring growth rates of apple fruitlets.
+We focus on the target application of measuring growth rates of apple fruitlets\footnote[3]{A fruitlet is a young apple formed on the tree shortly after pollination}.
 This is important because it enables farmers to better control their annual yield.
 It is standard practice to thin apple trees to prevent them from developing a pattern of alternative year bearing in order to produce a more consistent yearly harvest.
-To predict the effect of thinning application applied on trees, the Fruitlet Growth Model developed by Greene \textit{et al.} \cite{greene2013development} is used to determine how often farmers need to spray.
+To predict the effect of thinning application applied on trees, the Fruitlet Growth Model developed by Greene \textit{et al.} \cite{greene2013development} is used to determine how often farmers need to spray their crops.
 The model takes into account the growth rates of a subset of fruitlets over multiple days.
 The fruitlets with growth rates greater than 50\% of the fastest growing fruits are predicted to persist the thinning.
-Farmers calculate the percentage expected to abscise and use this information to determine when to apply thinning application.
-Therefore, increasing the sampling size and producing more consistent measurements will lead to more accurate and reliable yield predictions.
+Farmers calculate the percentage of fruitlets expected to abscise and use this information to determine if another round of chemical thinner needs to be applied.